Kampfgeschwader 1: Battle of Britain

 II.
 Gruppe flew night operations against industrial areas from 17 to 25 August.
 III.
 Gruppe were among the few German units to fly on 27 August 1940 because of deteriorating weather conditions.
-Near Portland in the early morning, Flying Officer Peter O'Brian and Pilot Officer William Beaumont from No. 152 Squadron RAF, engaged and shot down a III./KG 1 bomber flown by Gruppenkommandeur Major Willibald Fanelsa, who was killed with his crew.
+Near Portland in the early morning, Flying Officer Peter O'Brian and Pilot Officer William Beaumont from No. 152 Squadron RAF, engaged and shot down a III./KG 1 bomber flown by Gruppenkommandeur Major Willibald Fanelsa, who was captured with his crew.
 Fanelsa had been appointed to replace Hans Steinweg only days earlier.
 Hauptmann Otto Stams took command on 1 September 1940.
 The following day, KG 1 was involved in the morning air battles and lost one bomber fifty percent damaged after action with No. 79 Squadron RAF.
 4. Staffel lost one bomber and two crew members killed and two wounded when an external bomb fell off during take-off and detonated.

 On 30 August 30 He 111s from II./KG 1 targeted the Royal Aircraft Establishment.
 Escorted by Messerschmitt Bf 110s, the Gruppe flew up the Thames Estuary but was intercepted by 26 Hurricanes of 1, 242 and 501 Squadrons.
 The bomber force penetrated as far at Luton, where 10 bombs were dropped on the Vauxhall Motors plant.
 The projectiles killed 53 people and caused 113 casualties in total.
 In the retreat to France KG 1 lost five He 111s.
 5. Staffel bore the brunt of the losses with four and 6.
 Staffel lost one bomber.
 The battle was joined by 56 and 253 Squadrons, which were credited with one bomber each.
 1 Squadron was also credited with a bomber destroyed while 242 Squadron destroyed two of the 5.
 Staffel bombers.
 1 Squadron's victim was Staffelkapitän Hauptmann Baess, commanding 5.
 Staffel, who was killed in Werknummer 2720, V4+BV.

 On 1 and 4 September 1940 I./KG 1 bombed Tilbury docks.
 One 6.
 Staffel bomber was sixty percent damaged by RAF fighters on the first operation.
 Major Ludwig Maier, Gruppenkommandeur of I Gruppe was killed on the night of the 4/5 September.
 Herrick and Pugh, crewing a Blenheim night fighter, shot down Maier and his crew at 02:15.
 Werknummer 3324, V4+AB, crashed and all the crew were killed.
 Hauptmann Hermann Crone replaced him.